Quick Recap

 Q7: Name the parties to a promissory note

-Answer: The parties to a promissory note are given below.
+Answer: The parties to a promissory note are as follows:

-Q8: What is meant by acceptance of a bill of exchange?
+Q8: What is meant by the acceptance of a bill of exchange?

 Q9: What is Noting of a bill of exchange.

-Answer: When a bill is presented for payment and acceptor fails to make payment, the bill gets dishonoured.
-In order to keep a legal proof of dishonour, the bill gets noted by the
+Answer: When a bill is presented for payment and the acceptor fails to make the payment, the bill is considered dishonoured.
+To maintain a legal proof of dishonour, the bill is noted by a Notary Public, who is authorised by the government.
+In return for this service, the Notary Public charges a fee known as noting charges.
+The Notary Public records the following facts:

 Q10: What is meant by renewal of a bill of exchange?

-Answer: When an acceptor of a bill does not have sufficient fund to meet the obligations of the bill on time, he/she requests the drawer for extension (of time) for payment.
-If the drawer agrees, then a new bill is drawn which is known as renewal of bill.
-Generally, a bill is renewed on the condition that the drawee has to pay interest for the extended period.
+Answer: When the acceptor of a bill of exchange does not have sufficient funds to meet the obligations of the bill on time, he or she may request an extension from the drawer for payment.
+If the drawer agrees, a new bill is drawn, which is referred to as the renewal of the bill.
+Typically, a bill is renewed on the condition that the drawee pays interest for the extended period.

 Q11: Give the performa of a Bills Receivable Book.